-As an administrator, you might become aware of a malicious email that has been received by several users in your organization.
+As an administrator, you might become aware of a malicious email that several users in your organization have received.

 Using the investigation tool, you can identify all users in your domain that have received the message (for example, a phishing email).
-You can then use the investigation tool to delete the email from your users' Gmail inboxes (note that log data might take up to a few minutes before being available in the investigation tool).
+You can then use the investigation tool to delete the email from your users' Gmail inboxes (note that log data might take up to a few minutes to become available in the investigation tool).

-- In addition to deleting an email, you can also use the investigation tool to take other actions, such as marking an email as spam, marking it as phishing, or sending it to the user's inbox.
+You can also use the investigation tool to take other actions, such as marking an email as spam or phishing or sending it to the user's inbox.

 Your access to the security investigation tool

 - Supported editions for the security investigation tool include Enterprise Plus, Education Standard, Education Plus, and Enterprise Essentials Plus.

-- Admins with Cloud Identity Premium, Enterprise Standard, and Education Standard can also use the investigation tool for a subset of data sources.
+- Admins with Cloud Identity Premium, Frontline Standard, Enterprise Standard, and Education Standard can also use the investigation tool for a subset of data sources.

 Find and delete malicious emails1.
 Get started with your investigation

-- From the Data source menu, click Gmail log events.
+- Click Data source and select Gmail log events.

 - Click Add Condition.

-- In the To (Envelope) field, enter the username of the user who received the malicious email—for example, email@example.com.
+- For To (Envelope), enter the username that received the malicious email—for example, firstname.lastname@example.org.

-- From the Condition menu, click Subject, and make sure the condition is set to Contains (the default option).
+- Click Attribute Subject and make sure the condition is set to Contains (the default option).

-- In the Subject field, enter words that match the subject of the malicious email—for example, Dancing Santa.
+- For Subject, enter words that match the subject of the malicious email—for example, Dancing Santa.

 - Change the condition to After.

-- In the Date field, enter the earliest date and time when the suspicious email was received by your users.
+- For Date, enter the earliest date and time when the suspicious email was received by your users.

-After you finish the above steps, the search results are displayed in a table at the bottom of the page.
-The table displays the date and time the message was sent, the message ID, the subject, the sender's email address, and the recipient's email address.
+After you finish the above steps, the search results display in a table at the bottom of the page.
+The table shows the date and time the message was sent, the message ID, the subject, the sender's email address, and the recipient's email address.

-To export these search results to your My Drive folder, click the Export buttonat the top of the table.
+To export these search results to your My Drive folder, click Export all at the top of the table.

 For more details, see View search results in the investigation tool.

-- Remove the Recipient condition from the above search criteria by clicking the button on the right side of the Recipient row.
+- To remove the Recipient condition from the above search criteria, click.
 Your search will then include only the Subject and Date criteria.

 The search results are displayed in a table at the bottom of the page.
 Similar to the search results in step 1 above, the table displays the date and time the message was sent, the message ID, the subject, the event type, and the sender's email address.
 However, the results also include the email addresses of other users in your organization that received the malicious email.